openebs/zfs-localpv/design/pv-migration.md

 ## Summary

 This is a design proposal to implement a feature for migrating a volume from one node to another node.
-This doc describes how we can move the persistence volumes and the application to the other node for ZFS-LocalPV CSI Driver.
+This doc describes how we can move the persistence volumes and the application to the other node for LocalPV-ZFS CSI Driver.
 This design expects that the administrators will move the disks to the new node and will import the pool there as part of replacing the node.
 The goal of this design is volume and the pod using the volume should be moved to the new nodes.
 This design also assumes that admins are not having large number of ZFS POOLs configured on a node.

 ## Problem

 The problem with the LocalPV is, it has the affinity set on the PersistenceVolume object.
 This will let k8s scheduler to schedule the pods to that node as data is there only.
-ZFS-LocalPV driver uses nodename to set the affinity which creates the problem here as if we are replacing a node, the node name will change and k8s scheduler will not be able to schedule the pods to the new node even if we have moved the disks there.
+LocalPV-ZFS driver uses nodename to set the affinity which creates the problem here as if we are replacing a node, the node name will change and k8s scheduler will not be able to schedule the pods to the new node even if we have moved the disks there.

 ## Current Solution